algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 - def check_call(self, type_name, var_name):

-In rust we need to handle the "Extern" type, which is used to use all the external types.
-For this we will segment it into a class
+In Rust, we need to handle the "Extern" type, which is used to use all the external types.
+For this, we will segment it into a class

 - class RustExternTypeConverter(RustTypeConverterCommon):